luqma18n/Database-Team-project/README.md

 3. Edit the `.envtemplate` to `.env` and then fill in the information accordingly

-4. Ensure all of the following are installed, via `pip install flask psycopg2 python-dotenv`
+4. Ensure libraries are installed by running `pip install -r requirements.txt`

-5. Run the `app.py` file in the background
+5. Run the `run.py` file in the background

 To test, use cURL or PostMan, something like that...